 6. Xidan shopping center 西单购物中心

 One of the biggest shopping and commercial districts in Beijing, it is located West of Tiananmen, mirroring Wangfujing which is on its Eastern side.
-It has many big shopping malls, outdoor markets, restaurants and entertainment centers and is more popular among the locals as it is cheaper than Wangfujing.
+It has many big shopping malls, outdoor markets, restaurants, and entertainment centers and is more popular among the locals as it is cheaper than Wangfujing.

 How to get there: 1.
 Subway to Xidan Station (line 1 and line 5)

-TIPS FOR BARGAIN IN THE SHOPPING MARKET:
+TIPS FOR BARGAINING IN THE SHOPPING MARKET:

 Most of the shopping malls where locals go don’t need the bargain.
-But for the outdoor market, silk street and pear market where the price is not marked down, these tips definitely help you save some dollars.
+But for the outdoor market, silk street, and pear market where the price is not marked down, these tips definitely help you save some dollars.